King Cashing

-Critical reception
+Reception

 King Cashing

 Touch Arcade gave the game 4/5 and wrote "King Cashing certainly isn't for everyone, particularly if you're not a fan of RPGs or the slot-machine mechanic.
 However, for anyone that's remotely interested, you owe it to yourself to check it out."
 Gamezebo rated the game 3.5 stars, commenting "At its core, there is not a whole lot on offer gameplay-wise.
 You're essentially playing slots over top of some basic RPG elements.
 That being said, there are much worst [sic] things to spend your money on.
 If you're looking for a unique way to waste a couple minutes at a time, King Cashing will do just fine."
 TouchGen gave the game 70%, writing "King Cashing is a great way to spend time, and it can be really exciting at the end of battles.
 At times the fact that it is a slot machine shines through, and then it feels all random and no skill."